jdittrich/userNeedResearchBook/text/dataAnalysis.md

 I already talked about grouping notes by shared themes.
 But what is a *meaningful* theme?

 One method to group notes and to derive a theme would be going through the notes and see which utterances and observations mention the *same thing* or make the *same assessment*.
-Thus, all notes mentioning »color« would belong to one theme and get the title »Color«; all notes mentioning »good«  belong to one theme and get the title »good things«.
+Thus, all notes mentioning “color” would belong to one theme and get the title “Color”; all notes mentioning “good”  belong to one theme and get the title “good things”.

 > Let’s say, we gathered this data (among others) in research on Do-It-Yourself-Work (DIY)
 >